 The purpose of our successful teen programs is to foster a sense of stewardship for the environment and engagement in the community, while also providing a fun and enriching learning experience.

 A lifetime of doing what you love and loving what you do can begin with a small step.
-If you dream about working with animals or in a zoo, this workshop could be the start of your amazing journey.
+If you or someone in your life has ever dreamed of working with animals or in a zoo, this workshop could be the start of an amazing journey.

-It takes a village to run a zoo and in this special program, teens will discover just how many different career opportunities a zoo offers.
-This educator-led workshop will include encounters with ambassador animals, tour of the John J. Palumbo Veterinary Hospital, animal commissary, elephant and giraffe holding spaces.
-Participants will also meet the Zoo's animal keepers to learn about their daily routines. *Please note: Specific activities are subject to change.
+It takes a village to run a zoo and in this special program, teens will discover just how many different career opportunities a zoo holds.
+This Educator-led workshop will include encounters with ambassador animals, tours of the John J. Palumbo Veterinary Hospital, animal commissary, and elephant & giraffe holding spaces, exclusive behind-the-scenes hands-on interactions with zookeepers, and more.
+Please note: specific activities are subject to change.

-A Deli Board Buffet lunch is included each day and will consist of smoked turkey, honey ham, genoa salami, tuna salad, garden salad, creamy coleslaw. kosher dill pickels, American and provolone cheese, a selection of breads and rolls, potato chips, and fresh fruit.
+A Deli Board Buffet lunch is included each day and will consist of smoked turkey, honey ham, genoa salami, tuna salad, garden salad, creamy cole slaw, kosher dill pickles, American and provolone cheese, a selection of breads and rolls, potato chips, and fresh fruit.

 For Ages 13 - 17